 The purpose of formative assessment is to enable:

-The structure and style of summative assessments varies depending on the subject taught and year students are in.
-This reflects the different demands of subject content and the learning journey that students are on in different subject areas.
-Summative assessments are centrally set and standardised in departments.
+The structure and style of checkpoints vary depending on the subject taught and year that pupils are in.
+This reflects the different demands of subject content and the learning journey that pupils are on in different subject areas.
+Checkpoints are centrally set in departments.

 Nationally standardised summative assessment